-Carbon data was available for 96% of holdings of equity funds and 75% of holdings of the multi-asset exposure.
-Fixed income coverage is more comprehensive (78%) but represents smaller proportions of Plan assets.
+Carbon data was available for 98% of holdings of equity funds and 81% of holdings of the multi-asset exposure.
+Fixed income coverage was 84% but represents a relatively small proportion of Plan assets.
 The multi-asset fund also has an allocation to government bonds as well as private markets.
 Given the current limitations on carbon reporting relating to sovereigns and private market assets during the reporting period, it's likely that the DC Section's actual emissions are greater than reported.
 Where there are gaps in metrics reporting, the Trustee is working with the investment provider to improve data reporting.